mshahidkhan/weatherApp/README.md

 # weatherApp
-Check weather for any city for any number of days using Angular JS
+Check weather for any city for any number of days using NodeJS and Express.js This app contains a NodeJS middleware and backend with MongoDB